namkatcedrickjumtock/finance-record-keep-typscript/README.md

  but we can't change the type at possition[0] to a number like:

            user[0] = 50 ❌
- but we can't change the type at possition[0] to a different value of thesame type:
+ but we can change the type at possition[0] to a different value of thesame type:

            user[0] = "Junior " ✅